 In conclusion, there’s no substitute for appraising the study yourself, so when in doubt, re-read its “Methods” section to better assess its strengths and potential limitations.

 Going over and assessing just one paper can be a lot of work.
 Hours, in fact.
 Knowing the basics of study assessment is important, but we also understand that people have lives to lead.
 No single person has the time to read all the new studies coming out, and certain studies can benefit from being read by professionals with different areas of expertise.

 With degrees in public health, exercise science, kinesiology, nutrition, pharmacology, toxicology, microbiology, molecular biophysics, biomedical science, neuroscience, chemistry, and more, the members of our team are all accredited experts, but with very different backgrounds, so that when we review the research, we get the full picture.
 Furthermore, we each have our own network to call upon whenever we need to contact the top specialists in any given field.

-Professionals whose livelihoods depend on their getting reliable information trust in Examine.com to keep them abreast of the latest nutrition research; they trust in us to examine each study with the utmost care and report on it clearly, concisely, and accurately.
-But even if you’re not a health professional, you can benefit from Examine.com’s expertise by visiting our website (with its hundreds of free articles) or reading one of our practical guides — on fitness, keto, whey, and more.
+Professionals whose livelihoods depend on reliable information trust in Examine to keep them abreast of the latest nutrition research; they trust in us to examine each study with the utmost care and report on it clearly, concisely, and accurately.
+The information provided to our members is also great for those who take their health seriously.

 We’ve covered a lot in this guide, so here’s a simplified checklist to keep handy the next time you want to dive into a nutrition paper.